 - At St Mary's we believe that good habits should be set early and pupils should be encouraged to attend regularly, be punctual and exhibit good behaviour.
-Parents will always be involved in this process. - Prompt early intervention is necessary as poor behaviour or unexplained absence will not be tolerated. - Positive achievement is recognised and individual, class or year group achievements. - Circle time is used regularly throughout the school, which supports behaviour management techniques.
+Parents will always be involved in this process. - Prompt early intervention is necessary as poor behaviour or unexplained absence will not be tolerated - Positive achievement is recognised and individual, class or year group achievements are recognised in assembly, good attendance and behaviour are celebrated with the issue of certificates. - Circle time is used regularly throughout the school, which supports behaviour management techniques.
 Assertive discipline is used; our policy aims to improve and maintain a high standard of behaviour and discipline. - Home school agreements, newsletters and parents' meetings are used as tools to work closely with parents. - Involving pupils with reinforcing and creating school rules and behaviour policies.
 Active involvement in anti-bullying policies, pupils gain responsibility through Playtime Pals and the school council. - Whole school commitment to equal opportunities for all pupils. - Individual pupil's needs are focused through careful monitoring and assessment, identifying special needs groups and booster needs - Study support, the school provides regular homework and uses brain gym techniques.
 We provide information evenings and booklets for parents so that they may work more closely with their children in schoolwork.